Ask Expert Q & A - Period Rashes, Sanitary Pad Rashes & Inner Thigh Rashes

 Question:- Are Period rashes a hormonal issue or some other reason?

-Answer:-Period rashes are usually related to the sanitary napkin that you use along with other factors such as humidity, occlusion and friction.
+Answer:- Period rashes are usually related to the sanitary napkin that you use along with other factors such as humidity, occlusion and friction.
 It is preferable to use organic cotton sanitary napkins if you suffer severely from period rashes.
-Also using a barrier cream such as the SkinEasi gel at the line of contact of the pad will protect your skin from getting the rash.
+Also using a barrier cream such as the SkinEasi gel at the line of contact of the pad will help you to prevent pad rashes.

 Question:-I get cuts and abrasions on the inner thigh, probably due to pad lining.

 Answer:- Cuts and abrasions seem to be a very severe description and good quality sanitary napkins should ideally not cause so much harm.
 Please try to use organic cotton sanitary napkins if you suffer so severely.
-Also using a barrier cream such as the SkinEasi gel at the line of contact of the pad will protect your skin from getting affected.
+Also using a barrier cream such as the SkinEasi gel at the line of contact of the pad will protect you from skin rub rash.

 Question:-I suffer from butt acne, round the year.
 What could be the reason?